ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 In this step we are going to remove all the example files that came with the **_Ionic starter project_** and add our own starter files.

 This app will have information about Uruguay's Javascript Conference 2015 (JSConfUY 2015).
-To serve that pourpose the content will be the following:
+To serve that purpose the content will be the following:
 - 3 main views containing
 - **_Speakers_** information
 - **_Venue_** information
 - **_Agenda_** information
 - 1 **_side menu_** for a clear navigation
-- 1 sub view to show extended information of **_events_** such as keynotes, talks, workshops, coffee breaks, etc
+- 1 sub view to show extended information of **_events_** such as keynotes, talks, workshops, coffee breaks, etc.

-This image ilustrates the navigation between views
+This image illustrates the navigation between views
 <div style="text-align:center;">
 <img src="https://dl.dropboxusercontent.com/u/30873364/ionWorkshop/CommunicationDiagram1.png" style="border:1px solid #ccc;">
 </div>

-To achive this we are going to:
+To achieve this we are going to:
 - Add `www/templates/agenda.html` with basic agenda view layout
 - Add `www/templates/speakers.html` with basic speakers view layout
 - Add `www/templates/venue.html` with basic venue view layout